-Ask the students to consider all the things in their life where they have made the right turn.
-Which "turns" were the most important?
-Which were the least important?
-What 'turns' might you face in the next few years that will alter the course of your life?
-Some ideas might include:
+Ask the students to consider all the things in their life now, that they wish for.
+Which are the most important?
+Which are the least important?
+How might understanding your own wishes affect the decisions you make with respect to alcohol and cannabis use?
+Discussion items might include: